 The question of outside employment for County officials and employees is one which is raised quite often with the Commission.
-This is necessary because there are no provisions in the current Ethics Code which expressly prohibit outside employment of County officials or employees.
-As such, it may be permitted as long as there is no nexus between the official's County position and the proposed outside employment, and the Commission has provided advice to that effect.
+This is necessary because outside employment can cause conflict or other ethical issues but there are no provisions in the current County Code which expressly prohibit outside employment of County officials or employees.
+Outside employment may be permitted as long as there is no nexus between the official's County position and the proposed outside employment, and the Commission has provided advice to that effect.
 The goal of the Commission in rendering opinions on outside employment issues is to prevent harm to the trust of the public that County officials and employees are not using their respective County positions for personal gain, and to prevent or minimize conflicts or the appearance of conflicts.
 The conclusions reached by the Commission in each opinion turn on the application of the Ethics Code and its prior opinions to the facts presented in each individual scenario.
 As stated above, certain questions or factors are considered most often, including:

-- 1. The nature and scope of the employee's County position as it may relate to the proposed outside employment; - 2.
-Whether the proposed business is regulated by the County; - 3.
-Whether the work involved in the proposed outside employment is the same as, or similar to, the work performed by the employee for the County; - 4.
-Whether County resources of any kind are likely to be used by the employee in the outside employment; and
+1. The nature and scope of the employee's County position as it may relate to the proposed outside employment;

+2. Whether the proposed business is regulated by the County;

+3. Whether the work involved in the proposed outside employment is the same as, or similar to, the work performed by the employee for the County;

+4. Whether County resources of any kind are likely to be used by the employee in the outside employment; and